trpc-group/trpc-cpp/docs/en/http_protocol_client.md

 ### CONNECT method is not currently supported

-tRPC has not yet implemented the HTTP CONNECT related logic.
+tRPC-Cpp has not yet implemented the HTTP CONNECT related logic.

 ### Status